Raleigh shooting: What we know about 15-year-old suspect and five victims killed

-Raleigh shooting: What we know about 15-year-old suspect and five victims killed in North Carolina
+Raleigh shooting: What we know about 15-year-old suspect Austin Thompson and five victims killed

 The suspect was arrested after an hours-long manhunt

-A mass shooting in Raleigh left at least five people dead and three more injured, including the 15-year-old alleged gunman.
+A mass shooting in Raleigh left at least five people dead and three more injured, including the alleged teenage gunman.

+The suspect in the 13 October shooting was identified as 15-year-old Austin Thompson in a statement by his parents, but has not yet been officially named by police due to his age.

-While the suspect has not been named due to his age, the five victims killed were identified as Nicole Connors, 52; Susan Karnatz, 49; Mary Marshall, 35, Gabriel Torres, 29; and James Thompson, 16.
+The five victims killed were identified as Nicole Connors, 52; Susan Karnatz, 49; Mary Marshall, 35, Gabriel Torres, 29; and James Thompson, 16 - the brother of the alleged gunman.

-Among the three wounded are Marcel Gardner, 59, Raleigh police officer Casey Clark, 33, and the shooting suspect, who suffered “life-threatening” injuries.
+Among the three wounded were Marcel Gardner, 59, Raleigh police officer Casey Clark, 33, and the suspect.

 No motive for the attack has been revealed, and the district attorney announced intention to charge the suspect as an adult.